qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 as HTML files.
 These results are shown at the end of the algorithm execution in a new dialog.
-This dialog will keep the results produced by any algorithm during the current session, and can be shown at any time by selecting :menuselection:`Processing --> Results viewer` from the QGIS main menu.
+This dialog will keep the results produced by any algorithm during the current session, and can be shown at any time by selecting :menuselection:`Processing --> Results Viewer` from the QGIS main menu.

 Some external applications might have files (with no particular extension restrictions) as output, but they do not belong to any of the categories above.